infraxys-modules/infraxys-by-example/modules/infraxys-a-to-z/03-multiple-inheritance-with-packets-and-conditional-actions/README.md

-# Infraxys A to Z: 03 - Inheriting files and optional action generation
+# Infraxys A to Z: 03 - Multiple inheritance with packets and optional action generation

-You can inherit files from one or more other packets using the "Inherit files"-field on a packet.
+A packet can inherit files from one or more other packets using the "Extends packets"-tab in the packet-view.
+Inheritance can go multiple levels deep and multiple packets can be extended at the same time.

 In this example we will:
-- Create a new packet that has its own files + inherited files
+- Create a new packet that has its own files and attributes + inherited files and attributes
 - Explain how you can conditionally avoid the creation of an action or (part of) a file

 ## Prerequisites